Guide to the Robert Brown Jr. papers

 Arrangement: The collection is arranged by the name of the image files as provided by the donor.

-Digitized copies: The collection has been digitized and select images are available on Alaska’s Digital Archives by searching “Robert Brown Jr.” Please ask an archivist for information about obtaining digitized copies.
+Digitized copies: The collection has been digitized and select images are available on Alaska’s Digital Archives.
+Please ask an archivist for information about obtaining digitized copies.

 Access restrictions: Access to motion picture film is limited to digitized copies.